Table of contents

 }

-can be any string value that you want, as long as you are not using any of the iOS plugins.
+Note that the value of your cue point type can be any string value that you want, as long as you are not using any of the iOS plugins.
 For details, see the BCOVCuePoint Protocol Reference document.

 If you are using cue points with the IMA plugin, learn more about it in the VAST and VMAP/Server Side Ad Rules section of the IMA Plugin for the Native SDK for iOS notes.
 The IMA sample app shows you the value required for IMA ad cue points.